 1. Roasted Carrot and Beet Salad with a Lemon Confit Dressing

-Start the New Year with this colorful and delicious Roasted Carrot and Beet Salad with a Lemon Confit Dressing.
-It’s zippy, salty and unbelievably complex!
+Start the New Year with this colorful and delicious Roasted Carrot and Beet Salad with a Lemon Confit Dressing by Renee McKenzie.
+It’s zippy, salty, and unbelievably complex!
 The preserved citrus combined with the deep, earthy flavor of the roasted beets, carrots, and garlic is the perfect pairing; each balancing and elevating the other to a new level.

 2. Falafel Bowl

-Change up your usual falafel pita with this healthier Falafel Bowl.
+Change up your usual falafel pita with this healthier Falafel Bowl by Margaux Mouton.
 The falafel is made with hearty brown lentils, savory sun-dried tomatoes, and dried figs. Their flavor makes them ideal for serving alongside winter squash, pan-fried spinach with tomatoes, and tahini sauce.

 3. Toasted Quinoa Cereal with Pistachios and Figs

-You won’t hit the snooze button when you know this Toasted Quinoa Cereal with Pistachios and Figs is waiting for you.
-Crunchy, toasty, and oh-so-packed with protein, this perfectly spiced bowl of quinoa makes a great topper for coconut yogurt, fruit smoothies, or pair it with non-dairy milk and eat it as a cereal!
+You won’t hit the snooze button when you know this Toasted Quinoa Cereal with Pistachios and Figs by Amy Height is waiting for you.
+Crunchy, toasty, and oh-so-packed with protein, this perfectly spiced bowl of quinoa makes a great topper for coconut yogurt, and fruit smoothies, or pair it with non-dairy milk and eat it as a cereal!

 4. Simple Barley Salad

 Not every salad is a big bowl of lettuce.
-This Simple Barley Salad has pearl barley, cashews, pumpkin seeds, and corn.
+This Simple Barley Salad by Elsa Brobbey has pearl barley, cashews, pumpkin seeds, and corn.
 It’s lightly seasoned and will leave you feeling satisfied.
 This simple, tasty, and hearty salad makes a delicious side, warm or cold!

 5. Black Bean and Spaghetti Squash Casserole

 Looking for something quick, easy, and filling?
-Look no further than this Black Bean and Spaghetti Squash Casserole.
+Look no further than this Black Bean and Spaghetti Squash Casserole by Ashley Smyczek.
 It has black beans, spinach, spaghetti squash, vegan feta, and lots of spices, but no noodles to add unnecessary carbs.
 Just lots of veggie goodness.

 6. Roasted Root Veggie Sandwich with Carrot Fries

 Eating healthier doesn’t mean sandwiches and fries are out of the question; it just means changing them up a bit.
-This Roasted Root Veggie Sandwich has carrots, parsnips, beets, and potatoes, all topped with fresh guacamole and cashew cheese.
+This Roasted Root Veggie Sandwich by Gabrielle St. Claire has carrots, parsnips, beets, and potatoes, all topped with fresh guacamole and cashew cheese.
 On the side, a bunch of crispy carrot fries.
 Yum!

 7. Squash Ravioli with Kale Pesto and Pine Nuts

 Healthy ravioli?
 You bet.
-These Squash Ravioli with Kale Pesto and Pine Nuts have some strategic swaps that make this dish a healthy choice.
+These Squash Ravioli with Kale Pesto and Pine Nuts by Alison Marras have some strategic swaps that make this dish a healthy choice.
 High-protein, gluten-free flour, squash filling, and a sauce made with kale all combine to make one incredible dish.

 8. Cauliflower Veggie Burger

-There’s no need to buy processed burgers with dozens of ingredients when you can make this Cauliflower Veggie Burger with just five ingredients.
+There’s no need to buy processed burgers with dozens of ingredients when you can make this Cauliflower Veggie Burger by Florian Nouh with just five ingredients.
 Roasted cauliflower and lentils make it hearty and healthy and the maple-tahini sauce is the perfect condiment.

 9. Cranberry Coconut Energy Bars

-Snacking is not only allowed on a healthy diet, it’s encourages.
-These Cranberry Coconut Energy Bars are a healthy snack with just the right amount of sweetness.
-Made using only five ingredients, these energy bars are just enough to give you a pick-me-up when you’re in need of a snack.
+Snacking is not only allowed on a healthy diet, it’s encouraged.
+These Cranberry Coconut Energy Bars by Medha Swaminathan are a healthy snack with just the right amount of sweetness.
+Made using only five ingredients, these energy bars are just enough to give you a pick-me-up when you need a snack.

 10. Kale and Cranberry Salad with Lemon Tahini Dressing

-Jazz up the usual kale salad with a few added touches like this Kale and Cranberry Salad with Lemon Tahini Dressing.
+Jazz up the usual kale salad with a few added touches like this Kale and Cranberry Salad with Lemon Tahini Dressing by Shannon Leparski.
 The kale in this salad is massaged with lemon and maple syrup, making it tender and flavorful.
 Add roasted Brussels sprouts and dried cranberries to the mix and you’ve got yourself an easy salad for lunch or dinner!

 11. Un-Chicken Salad

-Take the chicken out of your chicken salad with this colorful and yummy Un-Chicken Salad.
-This recipes uses texturized vegetable protein along with red onions, grapes, celery, and pecans for a variety of tastes and textures.
+Take the chicken out of your chicken salad with this colorful and yummy Un-Chicken Salad by Casey Muir Taylor.
+This recipe uses texturized vegetable protein along with red onions, grapes, celery, and pecans for a variety of tastes and textures.
 Put it on a sandwich, eat it straight out of a bowl, in a wrap, in a salad, on crackers, or find your own use for it!
-This un-chicken salad will become a staple your home.
+This un-chicken salad will become a staple in your home.

 12. Citrus Walnut Beet Breakfast Bowl

-Just look at the bright and beautiful colors in this Citrus Walnut Beet Breakfast Bowl.
-This is a delicious breakfast bowl of raw beets, bright, citrus-y orange, and rich walnuts topped with a burst of flavor from sweet pomegranate seeds and sweet dried cranberries.
+Just look at the bright and beautiful colors in this Citrus Walnut Beet Breakfast Bowl by Valentina Goltara.
+This is a delicious breakfast bowl of raw beets, bright, citrusy oranges, and rich walnuts topped with a burst of flavor from sweet pomegranate seeds and sweet dried cranberries.
 You’ll want this for breakfast, lunch, and dinner.

 13. Autumn Vegetables with Balsamic Glaze